smsummers1/e15/independent-study/README.md

 ## 14. Run the app

 After all that work we are now at that exciting moment of seeing if our application will work.
 Don't be surprised if there are issues or errors in your code.
 When I ran this the first time I had 4 different errors.
-As soon as I fixed one then there was another one, and then another, etc.  If you do run into errors, I have a few of the ones I ran into listed below the recap section with solutions.
+As soon as I fixed one, then there was another one, and then another, etc.  If you do run into errors, I have a few of the ones I ran into listed below the recap section with solutions.

 No time like the present, let's see if this application will work.
 Go to your **vhours.loc/** page.
 The import form should look like what you see below.